 - Typically, club controlled contracts after Year 1 (TC) are slightly above the league minimum, depending on how far beyond the first year of experience the player is in service time.
 First-year players on club controlled contracts almost exclusively start at the league minimum, except when secured by a multi-year contract.
 Second-year players typically get small bumps in pay, and third-year players get a decent increase from their second-year salary.
 ‘Second-year player’ generally means a player that now has one full year or more of service time, but less than two.
 Generally, pre-arbitration contracts remain within $500,000 or so of the minimum, with relatively rare exceptions.

 - A club may not renew a contract at a salary less than 80 percent of the player’s salary and performance bonuses the previous year or less than 70 percent of his salary and performance bonuses from two years earlier.

-- Arbitration remains the same; players who have at least three, but fewer than six seasons of service time qualify for arbitration, which greatly increases salaries on a year-to-year basis.
+- Arbitration remains the same as with previous CBAs; players who have at least three, but fewer than six seasons of service time qualify for arbitration, which greatly increases salaries on a year-to-year basis.
 The one exception for arbitration qualification is Super Two status.
 A player with less than three years of service time but more than two years, including at least 86 days of service the prior season, and is among the top 22 percent of such players in service time accrued, shall also be eligible for arbitration.
-That number for the 2016-17 offseason is two years, 131 days, which will read in new media as 2.131.
+That number for the 2018-19 offseason was two years, 134 days, which will read in new media as 2.134.